 Grug, the father, is having a difficult time relating to his teenage daughter, Eep.
-Not so very different from today’s struggles between father and daughter.
-There were laugh out loud moments and also tender touching moments topped off with some great action scenes.
+It’s not so very different from today’s struggles between fathers and daughters.
+There were laugh out loud moments, and also tender touching moments, topped off with some great action scenes.

 This was Nickolas Cage’s finest performance since National Treasure.
 Emma Stone’s husky yet feminine voice was perfect for the daughter Eep.